Three Simple Compound Butters

 I think these Simple Compound Butters are just beautiful.

 Kind of rustic looking, but whatever.

 The first thing I did was try the lavender version on a toasted english muffin.

 It was really good, especially with a bit of honey.

-There are a ton of compound butters out there, but hopefully these are new to you.
+There are a ton of Simple Compound Butters out there, but hopefully these are new to you.

 You can make all three of them in under ten minutes if you have the ingredients handy and the butters will keep perfectly in the fridge for weeks so you can just slice off what you need and store the rest for later.